rendall/one-page-dungeon-navigator/static/dungeons/sepulcher_of_ta.md

 1. A mundane-looking door, turns a person to stone when the knob is touched.
 2. A sword, some gold and lockpicks hidden in a crevice of the wall.
-3. A corpse of a gnoll, an uncanny, warm to touch object close to it.
+3. A corpse of a gnoll, an uncanny, warm object close to it.
 4. An enchanted tome in a medium crate.
 5. A rear entrance into the sepulcher.
 A chest with some gold.
 6. A flute of magic missile locked in a safe.